Research Degrees (MPhil/PhD) in Cultural, Literary and Postcolonial Studies

 Doctoral School website also offers information on research training across London higher education institutions.

 MPhil/PhD students are in addition expected to attend regularly the Centre’s seminar series, lectures, conferences and the CCLPS Postgraduate Annual Conference which started in June 2012 and is annually organised by the CCLPS Ph.D. community.
 All details of CCLPS events will be available on the SOAS CCLPS website.
 Third and Final Year CCLPS Ph.D. students are asked to present their research projects in the CCLPS seminars and lecture series as that constitute an important element of their professional training.

-Around the second week of May (precise dates will be announced each year by the CCLPS Chair and the CCLPS Research Tutor), MPhil students submit an upgrade chapter (of about 10,000-12,000 words excluding bibliography), typically including the following elements:
+MPhil students submit an upgrade chapter (of about 10,000-12,000 words excluding bibliography) by Friday 6th May 2016, typically including the following elements:

 - Research rationale and context of proposed research;